g-utils/overflow/README.md

 This is a fork of https://github.com/JohnCGriffin/overflow.
 Generics were added to Golang in Go 1.18 (2022) and is used in place of build time code generators.

+Tests for unsigned integers have also been added from github.com/rwxe/overflow in case my logic is incorrect.

 ```
 Copyright (c) 2017 John C. Griffin,